theuntamed839/AtomDB/AtomDB/Docs/Overview.md

     1. smallest the primary cache which will cache k-v directly.
     2. File blocks
     3. File descriptor, which will be evicted based on the avaliable descriptors.
-16. Reading of sst metadata when db restarts.
+16. Reading of org.g2n.atomdb.sst metadata when org.g2n.atomdb.db restarts.
 Thinking needed.
 17. Batch writing and reading.
 18. MMap the whole file for compaction.
 19. we mandatorily not store the 10% keys in memory, we can flush based on memory available and reread when required. but this will have some performance impact.